-The Lakota word “OKOLAKICIYE” [oh – koh – lah – kee – chee – yea] translates to “Fellowship”—something Native Americans hold dear.
-They built their communities on the idea of “mutual support” and friendship.
+Native Americans built their communities on the idea of “mutual support” and friendship.
 For centuries the Native tribes of this continent survived on networking, not only by living in harmony with each other but also with nature—that is fellowship: “a friendly association with earth and mankind, those who share interests.”

-For the past three years, Native Hope has existed with this intent: to tell positive stories of the people of Indian Country who are doing amazing things against harsh odds.
-Over this time, we have witnessed this idea of camaraderie and connection.
-One story has lead to the next and the next and so on.
-Without the trust and sociability of the communities throughout Indian Country, Native Hope’s mission to dismantle barriers for Native voices unheard would be at a stalemate.
+For the past seven years, Native Hope has existed with this specific mission: to tell positive stories of the people of Indian Country who are doing amazing things against harsh odds and to provide resources for the projects that Native leaders and communities have identified as important.
+Over this time, we have witnessed this idea of camaraderie and connection, of fellowship, in action.
+One story has led to the next and the next and so on.
+Without the trust and sociability of the communities throughout Indian Country, Native Hope’s mission to dismantle barriers for Native voices unheard would be at a standstill.

 Native Hope believes a collaborative effort to bring creative, relevant, and respected Fellows to the forefront will inspire a positive impact and promote a stronger cultural identity for Indigenous people.
-Each year Native Hope will select a slate of Fellows who do just that!
+Each year, the Native Hope Fellowship program lifts up leaders who do just that!

 Our Fellowship initiative creates opportunities and provides funding for its Fellows to develop their vision for positively impacting Native peoples and communities.